 ?
-CEM

-a shoreline due to gradients in breaking-wave-driven alongshore sediment transport.
-The original CEM has id a wave input module (WAVES).

-Extended mo del introduc tion

-model was initial coast > 45 degre Although a numb directional wave accurately simula The value in this (2006b) present a Model param CEM does not nee ly designed to ir es). er of wave (and climate controll ate a specific ge model is in the a more thorough etters ed input files fro vestigate an instability geometry) parameter: ed by two main input p ographic location in de breadth it offers in rep n description of the mo y in the s s can be aramete tail but r resenting del parai shape of the entered, th rs: the asy ather to m g how diffe meters and bile sediment and its other assumptions are more applicable at shoreline lengths of km's and larger.
-The a coast caused by waves approaching with 'high' angles (with the angle between deepwater crests and the ne most vital input control for CEM is the wave climate.
+CEM shoreline due to gradients in breaking-wave-driven alongshore sediment transport.
+The original CEM has d a wave input module (WAVES).
+Extended mo del introduc tion model was initial coast > 45 degre Although a numbe directional wave accurately simula The value in this (2006b) present a Model param ly designed to in es). er of wave (and climate controlli- the a specific ge model is in the a more thorough eters ed input files fro westigate an instabilit geometry) parameter ad by two main input p ographic location in de breadth it offers in rep a description of the mo y in the s s can be baramete tail but ri presenting del parar thape of th entered, th rs: the asy ather to m g how diffe meters and bille sediment and its other assumptions are more applicable at shoreline lengths of km 3 and larger.
+The coast caused by waves approaching with 'high' angles (with the angle between deepwater crests and the e most vital input control for CEM is the wave climate.
 The current version of the CEM is driven by simplified mmetry of the incoming waves angle and the proportion of high-angle waves.
 This model is not designed to ore generally represent how a shoreline with highly mobile sediment may respond to varying wave angles. rent wave climates can result in different potentially interesting shoreline configurations.
 Ashton and Murray theoretical underpinning.

-files; as a default t they are OFF.

-Input Files an nd directories Run Parameters Grid Output Grids

-Parameter Description Unit
+Input Files ar nd directories Run Parameters Grid Output Grids Parameter Description Unit ulation time steps [da iys] Shoreface slope Longitudinal SI ope of the Shoreface [-] Shoreface depth Critical thresho shoreface old depth defining the [m] 1 Shelf slope Longitudinal SI ope of the Shelf [-] 6

-Parameter

-Number of sim ulation time steps [da ays]

-ulation time steps ope of the Shoreface [da [-]

-Run duration Shoreface Longitudinal SI